wisskirchenj/CodeSharingPlatform/README.md

 11.04.22 Stage 1 completed with functional MVC endpoints, html and json type GET of a fixed code snippet.

 18.04.22 Stage 2 completed with frontend using thymeleaf templates with RenderingResponse, JS, CSS and HTML forms.

+19.04.22 Stage 3 completed, routing extended, thymeleaf with collections, more endpoints